A “brown Husky” refers to a Siberian Husky with coat shades running from Copper to Sable.

 The animal experiences not only eye issues but also a whitening of the hair and vitiligo.
 It can be a cosmetic issue at best, but at its worst, can cause blindness in dogs.

-How to Care for Your Brown Husky’s Basic Needs?
+How to Take Care of Your Brown Husky

 Caring for your Husky the right way ensures they’ll live a long and healthy life with you.
 Like any breed, the Husky requires special care in some aspects to ensure it thrives while in your care.